-Projects:

-The City Council will:
+Actions:

 Identify and repeal ordinances that discriminate against bicyclists, or restrict their right to travel, or reduce their safety relative to other travelers.

-Project Priorities
+Action Priorities

-The following table lists the above projects in priority order.
+In the following table, the above actions are listed in priority order.
+Each action is also classified by Action Type: Administrative/Policy or Construction.
+Construction projects are further classified Small or Large.